In this post, I share how I built a private Kubernetes cluster on my own servers.

 Directory config

-For vagrant, I suggest that you have this find folder structure.
+For Vagrant, I suggest this folder structure.

 kubernetes/node1/Vagrantfile